Take Me Home - Costa Rica

 Process Red Honey

 Elevation 1650-2000 masl

-We've had the pleasure of working with the Solís family for the past 6 years for our Take Me Home coffee, and this year we've sourced yet another beautiful lot from them.
-The high-grown coffee cherries are hand picked, quickly brought to their Don Oscar micromill, and then red honey processed for a deeply sweet cup.
+We've had the privilege of working with the Solís family for the past eight years for our Take Me Home coffee, and the harvests keep getting better and better.
+High-grown coffee cherries are hand-picked, quickly brought to the Don Oscar micromill, and then red honey processed for a deeply sweet cup.

 The family coffee business behind the Don Oscar farm and wet mill, now managed by brothers Horacio and Alejandro Solís, is in its fifth generation.
 Their father, Oscar Solís, a lifelong coffee farmer, was instrumental in the building of the family’s first processing site in 2013.
 Since Don Oscar passed away, the brothers have remained stewards of the family coffee legacy.
 With a management team composed entirely of extended family and a staff of 75 to manage the 60-hectare estate, the Solís brothers are now in charge of a large portfolio of coffees designed entirely by themselves and guided by generations of experience.